Focus Training for Mental Health

 Feeling frazzled and overwhelmed by life?
 You’re likely not alone.
 In Principles of Psychology, William James writes, “My experience is what I agree to attend to.
 Only those items which I notice shape my mind – without selective interest, experience is an utter chaos” (1, p.
 402).

 We live in a world that has more distractions than ever before.
-There are moments when life swirls out of control and we are faced with more than we can focus on—that’s just what it does.
+There are moments when life spirals out of control and we are faced with more than we can focus on—that’s just what it does.
 Through this all, we still have a house to maintain, jobs to hold (and do well), and relationships to reserve.
-Focus training with a trained provider can help you to take charge of your attention and have a plan to maintain a sense of inner calmness to deal with those moments.
+Focus-training with a trained provider can help you to take charge of your attention and have a plan to maintain a sense of inner calmness to deal with those moments.
 With the proper training and support, you will be able to take your concentration to a whole new level and prevent depression and anxiety symptoms.

 Within the work on focus and attention we offer: